Biochemical-Networks/filament-sliding/README.txt

 Code::Blocks by adding sfml-graphics sfml-window sfml-system to:
 Project->Build Options->CrossLink->linker settings-> add

+To create a makefile out of the Code::Blocks project, use the tool cbp2make.
+Download here: https://sourceforge.net/projects/cbp2make/
+To run it, first compile it, then ./cbp2make -in <input project.cbp> -out <makefile name>

 ### HOW TO RUN ###

 Set the parameter values in the file named parameters.txt (different name can be set by passing it to the constructor of Input).